How is Bangladesh's Digital Security Act muzzling free speech? | DW | 03.03.2021

 "We won't scrap the act," he said.
 "We need it to ensure the digital safety of our people in the digital world."

-But both Ali Riaz and Fahmidul Haq think that the country doesn't need the DSA to ensure digital safety, as other existing laws could be used to curb cybercrime.
+But both Ali Riaz and Fahmidul Haq, , a journalism professor at the University of Dhaka, think that the country doesn't need the DSA to ensure digital safety, as other existing laws could be used to curb cybercrime.

 "The DSA poses a serious impediment to the fundamental rights of the citizens of a democratic state.
 That is why the law needs to be scrapped altogether," Ali Riaz said.